Brewood: Brewood market

-White Ladies Priory was an Augustinian house It was situated in an extra-parochial area adjoining Brewood parish to the west, and allocated to Shropshire, but it was generally styled the priory or convent of St Leonard of Brewood.
-The complement here was also small: generally five canonesses and the prioress.
-It too was poor and had scattered holdings in Shropshire, and even in Derbyshire and Nottinghamshire.
-Nevertheless, a visitation of 1338 by the zealous Bishop Northburgh led to censure of the prioress for her extravagant dress and for her hunting with hounds.
-Both White Ladies and Blackladies were suppressed in the first wave of the Dissolution of the monasteries under Henry VIII and their buildings and local estates ended up in the hands of the Giffard family.

 Around the same time that the market was established, building of the large sandstone church of St Mary and St Chad was commenced, probably replacing a less impressive earlier church.
 It has undergone numerous alterations and restorations, but it was clearly a large and impressive structure from the outset.
 Around 1176, the bishop had conferred the church on the deanery of Lichfield Cathedral.
 The deans kept advowson, the right to nominate the priest until 1868.
 In medieval England, the local priest, in this case titled the vicar from 1275, was not a salaried official but a feudatory, dependent on a benefice designed to support him in office and owing service to his patron, the dean, in return.
 The vicar was to receive the altar dues and various other revenues, including mortuary dues and tithes on wool – with the notable exception of wool from the dean's flock, of course.
 In return, he was to pay the dean a pension of 10 marks.